-Did you know that loans and many credit cards represent two different types of credit?
-A mortgage loan or personal loan are examples of installment credit and many credit cards provide revolving credit.
-Read on to learn some of the differences between these types of credit, as well as tips about how to decide between them.
+Did you know that some loans and credit cards represent two different types of credit?
+A mortgage loan or personal loan, for example, are typically considered installment credit.
+Most credit cards, on the other hand, are regarded as revolving credit.

 Installment credit basics

-With installment credit, you borrow a specific amount of money and have a set amount of time to repay the loan, usually several years.
+With installment credit, you borrow a specific amount of money and have a set amount of time to repay the loan.
 The loan can have a fixed rate, which won’t change over the term of your loan, or a variable rate, which may rise or fall during the loan term.
-Mortgages, car loans, student loans, and personal loans are all examples of installment credit.
+Mortgages, auto loans, student loans and personal loans are all examples of installment credit.

 Installment loans can either be secured or unsecured.
-Secured loans are backed by something of value, like a home or car, which the lender can take if you do not pay the loan back.
+Secured loans are backed by something of value, like a home or car, which the lender can take if you do not pay the loan back in full.
 Unsecured loans don’t require you to put any property at risk, but interest rates are often higher since the lender faces more potential risk.

 Understanding revolving credit

 Revolving credit is open-ended and is not required to be paid off within any specified number of months or years.
-The lender gives you a credit limit, which is the maximum amount of debt which can be outstanding with that lender at once.
+Each lender gives you a credit limit, which is the maximum amount of debt that can be outstanding with that particular lender.
 The amount you’ll pay each month may change, depending on how much of your available credit you use.
 As you use the credit, the amount of money available to you decreases.
 As you repay it, it goes back up.
 Credit cards and lines of credit are both examples of revolving credit.

-- If the rate is fixed, the same payment each month can make budgeting easier
+- If the rate is fixed, the payment amount is the same each month

-- Interest paid only on the original amount you borrowed
+- Interest is only charged on the original amount borrowed

 The advantages of revolving credit can include: